Flooding in First Nations communities

 Other activities:

-• In 2021 to 2022, funding was provided for a precautionary evacuation of Kashechewan and Fort Albany First Nations that enabled residents to temporarily move to higher ground in traditional hunting camps, mitigating the risk of needing to evacuate to urban centres during flooding caused by the spring ice break-up
+• In fiscal years 2020 to 2021, 2021 to 2022 and 2022 to 2023, funding was provided for community-led initiatives in Kashechewan and Fort Albany First Nations that enabled residents to temporarily move to higher ground in traditional hunting camps.
+This mitigated the risk of evacuating to urban centers during flooding caused by the spring ice break-up.

 • Budget 2019 announced national capacity funding of $43.7 million over 5 years for the creation of First Nations emergency management coordinators.
 In Ontario, 21 emergency management coordinators support First Nations capacity to plan for and deal with various natural emergencies, including flooding